apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

  - [Authority](#authority): **How many people find your content credible?** When more people link your page to their sites, Google think your website is authoritative.

- - [Usefulness](#usefulness): **Is your content easy to understand so people can actually utilize that information?** You rarely find academic thesis in your search results, even when you search some technical terms.
-If you can't understand the content, then that's not useful for you.

 ## Developer vs. Marketer